nats-io/nats-operator/README.md

-Please note that `NatsServiceRole` must be created in the same namespace as `NatsCluster` is running, but `bound-token` will be created for `ServiceAccount` reusorces that can be placed in various namespaces.
+Please note that `NatsServiceRole` must be created in the same namespace as `NatsCluster` is running, but `bound-token` will be created for `ServiceAccount` resources that can be placed in various namespaces.

 An example of mounting the secret in a `Pod` can be found below: